 Trey Sowers has been farming oysters on the Piankatank River since 2011.
 His company, Chapel Creek Oyster Company, grows the oysters in cages that sit on the bottom of the river.
 Trey uses a winch on his boat to haul the cages off the bottom and onto the boat where he can sort through the oysters.

 Trey has seen changes in the area where his cages are over time including more underwater grasses and more fish.
-He hopes that by working with The Nature Conservancy on this project, the findings will confirm his belief that the area is getting healthier.
+He hopes that by working with TNC on this project, the findings will confirm his belief that the area is getting healthier (note: this study did not measure submerged aquatic vegetation impacts).

 Lynnhaven Oyster Company is a grower for Cherrystone Aqua-Farms.
 Owner Norman "Hap" Chalmers started farming oysters as a hobby which then grew into a business.
 They grow their oysters using a bottom cage system in the Lynnhaven River near the mouth of the Chesapeake Bay.